WJMF (FM): Updates

 Koffler Communication Complex went through an extensive equipment upgrade during the Winter of 2005-2006.
 With the addition of two new sound boards from Harris Communications, Mic Processing, Delay System, Remote Broadcast Capabilities, Online streaming, an ENCO Automation System, Outdoor Speakers and a fully redecorated office, production studio and on-air studio.
 WJMF now broadcasts in stereo.

 In 2010, the radio station experienced more upgrades thanks to Bryant University's Special Initiatives Funding Program.
 The initiatives gave WJMF over $10,000 worth of new equipment including a digitized EAS System, Production Systems, RCS Music Scheduling Software and increased security.
 WJMF has another pending request for a full simulcasting system.

 The station was converted to a simulcast of Boston classical music station WCRB in August 2011, under a deal between Bryant University and the WGBH Educational Foundation.
-WJMF also boosted power from 225 watts to 1,200 watts (allowing for better coverage of Providence) and commence HD Radio operations; WJMF's programming was transferred to a new HD2 channel, as well as a mobile television subchannel of WGBH-TV.
-Providence had been one of the largest markets without a full-time classical music station, particularly after WCRB moved from 102.5 FM to 99.5 FM in 2006.
-Along with this, WJMF will up its current online streaming methods in terms of capability and speed.
-WJMF will also be developing mobile applications that will connect to an online stream.
-With the partnership with WGBH, WJMF will be exposed to a variety of internship opportunities with WGBH and its networks.
-WJMF will continue to be student run and offer quality variety programming.
+WJMF also boosted power from 225 watts to 1,200 watts (allowing for better coverage of Providence) and commenced HD Radio operations; WJMF's programming was transferred to a new HD2 channel, as well as a subchannel of WGBH-TV.
+Providence had been one of the largest markets without a full-time classical music station, particularly after WCRB moved from 102.5 to 99.5 MHz in 2006.